Duggar Family News: Jinger and Jeremy Pose With The MacArthurs As ‘Counting On’ Fans Misread Jinger’s Pic

 “Jinger is the classy Jackie O type.
 Always so classic!” another commenter wrote.

-Looking at the recently-uploaded photo, it is easy to see why Counting On fans are gushing over Jeremy and Jinger.
+Looking at the recently uploaded photo, it is easy to see why Counting On fans are gushing over Jeremy and Jinger.
 Both, after all, are extremely attractive, and the fact that they seem to be so in sync with each other only makes each of them look better.
 Thus, while Jinger’s comparison to Jackie O is definitely flattering, it is also quite justifiable.

 Meanwhile, Jinger is also making waves on her own Instagram page.
 Just recently, Jinger uploaded a photo of a girl riding a horse in her account.
 The girl in the picture was wearing pants and a jacket, which resulted in many of the Counting On star’s social media followers thinking that Jinger was the one featured in the image.
 Some even noticed that the girl, with her jacket, looked almost pregnant, which only made some of Jinger’s followers speculate on the reality TV star’s rumored pregnancy even further.